What is research methodology?

 As a general plan, your methodology should include the following information:

 - Your research method.
-You need to state whether you plan to use quantitative analysis, qualitative analysis, or mixed-method research method.
+You need to state whether you plan to use quantitative analysis, qualitative analysis, or mixed-method research methods.
 This will often be determined by what you hope to achieve with your research.

 - Explain your reasoning.
 Why are you taking this methodological approach?
 Why is this particular methodology the best way to answer your research problem and achieve your objectives?